 One defense to a white-collar charge is that you were given permission to use the money that you allegedly stole.
 If there is a joint account between partners and one partner claims that the other ripped them off by taking the money out of the account, that would not be considered embezzlement (or a crime at all) because both partners would have had the authority to access the account.

-For whatever reason, the probation officer decided to discharge my client early and give him a dishonorable discharge, which made my client ineligible for the drop down.
-Based on the situation, I filed a motion to modify sentence and argued to the district attorney that my client should not have been take off probation dishonorably.
-The prosecutor said that if I could show proof that my client paid the $25,000 in restitution, then that would be good enough and my client could still get the drop down.
+For whatever reason, the probation officer decided to discharge my client early and give him a dishonorable discharge, which made my client ineligible for the drop-down.
+Based on the situation, I filed a motion to modify the sentence and argued to the district attorney that my client should not have been take off probation dishonorably.
+The prosecutor said that if I could show proof that my client paid the $25,000 in restitution, then that would be good enough and my client could still get the drop-down.
 The judge always reserves the right to make his own decision, but since the prosecutor agreed to the deal, I was 99.9 percent sure that the judge would file it.

 The other thing I did in the negotiations with the DA was say that we could do this nunc pro tunc to the date of the original sentencing, which was almost four years ago.
 This means that as far as the court is concerned, it was entered on the date of the original sentencing.
 This is important because a gross misdemeanor can be sealed after two years, and this meant that my client’s record could be sealed right away.